Building Resilient Communities: Drawing Inspiration from Turkey to Canada

 CLLC & the CPIEAs – A Force for Change

+CLLC, a school with multiple branches and a strong family culture, and CPIEAs, a free award and accreditation organization with a core value of giving back to communities, want to help.
 By combining their strengths, CLLC and CPIEA can amplify their impact and make a more significant difference in addressing the housing crisis internationally, with Canada serving as a pilot project.
-Their joint mission demonstrates a collaborative approach to tackling complex social issues, inspiring others to follow suit.

 A Celebration of Solidarity & Call to Collective Action